 College administrators regularly participate in Title IX training as a part of a larger effort of the South Carolina Technical College System to further educate college faculty and staff of their obligations to report allegations of inappropriate or threatening conduct.
-This information is shared with faculty and staff throughout the school year, including through training modules in GCN, which can be accessed here.
-Instructions for Required Employee Trainings can be found here.
+This information is shared with faculty and staff throughout the school year, including through training modules in GCN.
+Refer to these instructions for any questions related to the Required Employee Training.

-Information pertaining to Title IX and Bystander Intervention will also be shared with students through training modules in GCN, which can be accessed here.
-Instructions for Required Student Trainings can be found here.
+Information pertaining to Title IX and Bystander Intervention will also be shared with students through training modules in GCN.
+Refer to these instructions for any questions related to Required Student Trainings.